Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

 }
 ```
  - userCharList[1]: 10-digit account number, 'S' and 4-digit share ID
-	 - Represents the target certificate or club share
+	 - Represents the certificate or club share being updated by the member

 ## Successful Response: